metalbear-co/mirrord-vscode/media/walkthrough/configuration.md

 # Active config feature

-You can also temporarily override the configuration file used in mirroring by setting the active config.
+You can also temporarily override the configuration file used by setting the active config.

 ![active config](./active_config.png)